Hey Siri, Should Artificial Intelligence Decide What is Safe Online?

 Will this be inconvenient for Big Tech and other popular outlets?
 Of course.
 Will it likely result in financial repercussions in the short- and medium-term?
 Yes, it will.
 However, we have reached a point where much more is at stake than was previously realized, and for that lack of transparency, companies like Facebook will have to pay a price.

 At the onset of this conversation, I compared Frances Haugen to Beijing’s Tank Man, who bravely stood up in support of pro-democracy demonstrations in Tiananmen Square.
 What some may not know is that the identity of Tank Man was allegedly confirmed by a UK tabloid.
-The Sunday Express claimed the protestor was a 19-year-old student named Wang Weilin.
-Some outlets later reported that Wang Weilin was an alias, and the unknown rebel had fled the country shortly thereafter.
-However, many believe Weilin was indeed the Tank Man, and they claim he was arrested by the Communist Party of China in the days following the encounter.
+The Sunday Express claimed the protestor was a 19-year-old student named Wang Weilin, and it has been reported that he was arrested by the Communist Party of China in the days following the encounter.
 For his actions, Weilin faced a very unique political repercussion: for attempting to subvert the People’s Liberation Party, he was officially charged with “political hooliganism” by the Chinese government.

 Frances Haugen, like any whistleblower, put her personal safety at risk by coming forward.
-I suppose sometimes it takes a very brave person to put their life on the line for truth, and transparency.
+I suppose it takes a very brave person to put their life on the line for truth and transparency.
 I call it bravery, yes.
 Some may call it political hooliganism.
-Either way, the technology and social media industries are quickly approaching a turning point.
-Much like our perspective of Big Tobacco was irreversibly altered by a period of revelation and disclosure, our views of Facebook and Big Tech platforms may be quite different in 10 years.
+Either way, the technology and social media industries are approaching a watershed moment.
+Much like public perception of Big Tobacco was irreversibly altered by a period of revelation and disclosure, our views of Facebook and Big Tech platforms may be quite different in a few years.

 We shall see.